aleshaleksey/fansys23/13-crafting-imbuing.md

 As an exception, "precious" materials that are highly limited in availability break these rules.
 For example, silver costs 600sp per lb, while gold typically costs 6000lb per lb, despite having limited use for crafting.
 Likewise, groups may adjust "market prices" of crafting material for world building and plot related reasons.
 Typically, a precious material will cost at least x100 more per lb than an ordinary material, although it will grant no mechanistic benefit, setting aside the prestige.
 Alchemical reagents and gems and metals used to make jewellery typically fall into this category.
 Luckily you do not need to measure those in pounds.

-Lastly, groups should remember that acquiring high quality and rare materials is in itself perfect subject matter for side quests.
+Lastly, groups should remember that acquiring high quality and rare materials is in and of itself an excellent subject matter for side quests.

 ___
 ### Crafting for Enchantment

 All items can be enchanted, but only specially prepared and crafted items will hold their magic permanently.
-This may involve engraving special ritual circles, or symbols on parts of the item, or performing length rituals to cleanse and purify, or perhaps despoil the material.
+This may involve engraving special ritual circles, or symbols on parts of the item, or performing lengthy rituals to cleanse and purify, or perhaps despoil the material.
 Regardless, this increases the crafting time by a factor of x1.5, with a minimum of 1 day.

 ___
 ### Eschewing Reality

-In reality, some seemingly simple items, like bows took a very long time to make, since drying and processing the wood, and other materials when talking about composite bows, took months.
+In reality, some seemingly simple items, such as bows, took a very long time to make.
+This is because preparing the materials (in the example with bows, drying and processing the wood and other materials), took months.
 Understandably, we eschew these requirements for most crafting processes in the game, assuming that "processed" materials that do not require these very long maturation processes are available.
 However, if a more gritty style fits the group, then this is something to consider.

 ___
 ## Enchanting, Imbuing and Alchemy